01 of 06

 Because of its location, Lovers Point is always busy.
 Because of its name (and its gorgeous views), it's a favorite place for people to get engaged.
 Oddly, it didn't start that way.
 Local lore says the park was first called "Lovers of Jesus Point," a name it got when the town of Pacific Grove was a Methodist church retreat.

 The beach faces east, making it one of the few spots on the West Coast where you can watch a sunrise over the Pacific Ocean.

 What is There to Do at Lovers Point Beach?

-Some people also go scuba diving to explore the kelp forests just off shore.
-A few might even try surfing and a few go kayaking.
+Some people also go scuba diving to explore the kelp forests just offshore.
+A few might even try surfing or go kayaking.

 Lovers Point Beach is also the starting point for the so-called "Kelp Crawl" portion of the Pacific Grove Triathlon, which happens in September.
 In late July, the Feast of Lanterns Festival holds a Feast Day in the park.

 What You Need to Know Before You Go to Lovers Point Beach